 Italy is full of old-world detail, and Diana Venditto, owner and creative director of Eventi Floral & Events, recommends that you be sure to incorporate that feeling with every element.
-Luxe gold details throughout with this cake stand, server, and flatware all help create the feel of old-world Italy.
+Luxe gold can be incorporated throughout in details such as your cake stand, server, and flatware to help create the feel of old-world Italy.

-“We transformed the Southern Garden into the Italian Riviera by bringing in landscaping, including dozens of mature cypress trees, boxwoods in urns, and lemon topiary,” says Christina Baxter, owner of Cibi Events.
-She drew inspiration from Italy’s rich countryside to embellish a lively outdoor affair.
+Utilize existing landscaping at your venue to make your reception feel like you're in an intimate Italian setting, or bring in items to make it so.
+Christina Baxter of Christina Baxter Weddings says she transformed a Southern garden into the Italian Riviera by bringing in landscaping, including dozens of mature cypress trees, boxwoods in urns, and lemon topiaries.
+Drawing inspiration from Italy’s rich countryside can make all the difference in embellishing a lively outdoor affair.

-“When large arrangements are placed in stone urns, they are reminiscent of the Italian Riviera,” says Andrea Eppolito, owner of Andrea Eppolito Events, who advises a color palette of white and gold to complement a table scape with stone features.
+Consider adding in stone elements, giving off an old-world feel.
+“When large arrangements are placed in stone urns, they are reminiscent of the Italian Riviera,” says Andrea Eppolito, owner of Andrea Eppolito Events, who advises a color palette of white and gold to complement a tablescape with stone features.

-“Set the table with a favor fit for the Italian Rivera,” suggests Callista Osborn, owner of Callista & Company.
+Why not gift your guests with something that will make them feel like they're jetting off to Italy?
+“Set the table with a favor fit for the Italian Riviera,” suggests Callista Osborn, owner of Callista & Company.
 “An individual bottle of olive oil with custom tags or a mini ceramic bottle filled with limoncello is the perfect touch for guests to remember the wedding by."